 - The individual works sufficient hours overseas for the relevant year; and

-- The individual spends less than 91 days, excluding deemed days (see meaning of deemed days at page 45) in the UK during that year.
+The individual spends less than 91 days, excluding deemed days in the UK during that year.

 The calculation of sufficient hours overseas is a mirror image of the sufficient hours in the UK test, except that the reference period is the tax year under review and is as follows: